K-drama actor Ji Soo sues for defamation

 His legal tussles do not end there.

-Due to the massive reshoots required when he was replaced by actor Na In-woo in River Where The Moon Rises, the production company, Victory Contents, is suing his management agency, KeyEast, for damages.
+Due to the massive reshoots required when he was replaced by actor Na In-woo, 26, in River Where The Moon Rises, production company Victory Contents is suing his former management agency, KeyEast, for damages.

-In a statement on Thursday, KeyEast said a mutual decision had been reached with Ji Soo to terminate his contract.

 The embattled actor will be enlisting for military service, which is mandatory for males in South Korea, in October.